HoLaw77/CI-project-4.2/README.md

 <p>User can confirm the order(s) has been changed by clicking the confirm order button again.</p>

 <h2>How to Delete Order</h2>
-<p>User can edit order by clicking the delete button in order page which is below each item order.
+<p>User can delete order by clicking the delete button in order page which is below each item order.
 After clicking it will redirect user to the respective product menu (Ramen/Sushi/Drink).</p>

 <p>User can confirm the order(s) has been deleted by clicking the confirm order button again.</p>